find out more about

 meet the trainer

-Since starting out on his own in 2006 from West Sussex's historic Angmering Park, William has built up a professional and successful operation.
+Since starting out on his own in 2006, William has built up a successful training operation.

 William, an honours graduate in Equine Business Management at the Royal Agricultural College , Cirencester, has certainly got ticks in all the right boxes as far as doing the job to a high standard is concerned.
 He honed his horsemanship skills either side of the Millennium, performing key roles as assistant trainer to leading handlers John Hills and Ed Dunlop.
 With the latter, he spent five informative years, playing an integral part in the international successes of such names as champion filly Ouija Board, multiple Group 1 winner Lailani, Independence and other top-class horses.